 The systems are pretty much on-par again, with very little differences.
 Here are the complete results:

-Both the StorPool Distributed Storage “SSD-Hybrid” and the “All-SSD” systems deliver outstanding performance and price/performance metrics.
+Both the StorPool hybrid storage solutions “SSD-Hybrid” and the “All-SSD” systems deliver outstanding performance and price/performance metrics.
 The 3 main differences from these systems are:

 1. An SSD-Hybrid systems uses 3x replication, compared to 2x replication in the All-SSD system.
 3x is more reliable, although All-Flash system with 2 copies rebuilds faster and thus has adequate protection to your data (it is considerably more reliable than a RAID 10 system for example).
 Also customers can choose to run a triple replicated all-SSD system, which will increase the cost of the SSD media, but not the cost of the StorPool license & support, as you would expect from a proper software-defined storage system;